alex/what-happens-when/README.rst

   each packet acknowledged.
 If a packet is dropped, the window reduces exponentially until another packet is acknowledged.

+The firewall,
+a software or hardware device that blocks unauthorised access to or from private networks.
+It acts as a barrier between secured internal network and most vulnerable network, e.g. the internet.
+The decision to whether to allow the traffic or not is based on a custom set of security rules, such as restrictions on the IP address of the request, the number and frequency of the requests made, or the type of content being requested.
+A load balancer acts as firewall.
+However you can install seperate firewalls for extra security and protection and to avoid SPOF (single point of failure).

 HTTP protocol
 -------------